What is Fund Flow Analysis?

 Identifying Sources of Funds

 This step is important to determine where the company’s cash has been coming from during the period under analysis.
-Sources of funds are that inflow and increase a company’s financial resources.
-These sources of funds include:
+Sources of funds are inflows that increase a company’s financial resources.

 - Sale of fixed assets: Proceeds from selling company assets such as property or machinery.